 Repeat at step 1.

-Legacy of DreamsEnergy Twister, built as a reverse Archon iteration to gain stacks via Fazulas Improbable Chain and utilize these stacks out of Archon with The Swami, is a mediocre Trashkiller for 4-Player setups.
-It's not only mediocre in overall damage output in comparison to the top dog builds but also puts significant stress on the game servers, such that lagging is a common "feature" you'll witness when attempting to play this.
+Legacy of DreamsEnergy Twister, built as a Reverse Archon iteration to gain stacks via Fazulas Improbable Chain and utilize these stacks out of Archon with The Swami, is a pretty solid Trashkiller for 4-Player setups.
+It's sadly not as strong as some other Trashkillers and also puts significant stress on the game servers, such that lagging is a common "feature" you'll witness when attempting to play this.

 This variant utilizes Pain Enhancer (PE) to heavily influx its Attack Speed to lower the Energy Twister Breakpoint significantly, such that more Twisters are raging at the same time.
 You need to invest a bit into Cooldown Reduction, however, Obsidian Ring of the Zodiac with PE proves to be very potent at resetting large cooldowns such as Archon's